senin24/SeleniumPOC/README.md

 # SeleniumPOC
 Selenide + Grid

-Create this project for demonstrating how works Selenoid
+Create this simply project for demonstrating how works Selenoid